jedrzejkozal/MasterMind/README.md

 ## What is mastermind

 Mastermind is a game for 2 players.
-First one chooses a sequence of 6 colorful balls (with acceptable repeatable colors).
+One is codemaker and chooses a sequence of 6 colorful balls (with acceptable repeatable colors).
 In this variant of the game we have 9 colors:
 * white
 * red
 * green